What Are the Best Medicare Plans for Cancer Patients?

 In nearly all cases, you can't add on a Medicare Part D plan for prescription coverage if you're enrolled in Medicare Advantage.
 So be sure that the plan you choose will cover prescriptions, unless you already have a prescription plan through a former employer or union.

 A 2019 policy change now allows a Medicare Advantage plan to first require patients to try a cheaper version of a Medicare Part B-covered drug before it will cover a more expensive prescription.
-Called step therapy, oncologists often see insurance companies applying this cost-control process to oral chemotherapies.
+Called step therapy, it's often used to save insurance companies money on oral chemotherapies.
+However, it may mean worse outcomes for patients because they have to use cheaper drugs which may not always be the most effective treatment methods.

 Best Medicare Advantage companies for cancer

-Among national insurers, coverage options can vary widely depending on where you live, so you'll need to look closely at the plans offered in your area to find companies that offer low out-of-pocket maximums.
+Among national insurance companies, coverage options can vary widely depending on where you live.
+That's why it's a good idea to look closely at the plans offered in your area to find companies that offer low out-of-pocket maximums.

-Alternative to Humana Medicare Advantage: Also consider AARP/UnitedHealthcare Medicare Advantage, which has high-quality plans with good coverage.
-Be careful to not let AARP advertisements about included perks, like eye exams, prevent you from choosing a plan with good medical benefits that could save you thousands of dollars per year.
+Alternative to Aetna Medicare Advantage: Also consider AARP/UnitedHealthcare Medicare Advantage, which has high-quality plans with good coverage.
+Be careful to not let AARP advertisements about included benefits, like eye exams, prevent you from choosing a plan with good medical benefits that could save you thousands of dollars per year.

 Comparing Medicare Advantage plans for cancer patients